All Episodes

 This is like the actual journalist, quote unquote, make accusations.

-They say, Oh, this may have broken campaign finance uh uh uh laws, whatever.
+They say, oh, this may have broken campaign finance laws, whatever.

-And they'll put that stuff out there so that they so that people can because people aren't gonna watch every one of these stories.
+And they'll put that stuff out there so that people can, because people aren't going to watch every one of these stories.

-They're they're they're uh tuning out of the news more than they're tuning into it these days.
+They're tuning out of the news more than they're tuning into it these days.

-So they're gonna tune out of it, and but in their mind is gonna be, well, he probably did break uh some kind of campaign finance law.
+But in their mind is going to be, well, he probably did break some kind of campaign finance law.

-We'll come back, we'll continue 800 nine four one Sean Tollfrey telephone number news roundup information overload.
+We'll continue 800-941 Sean Tolfrey telephone number news roundup information overload.

 We'll delve into that question and your calls at the bottom of the half hour.